I share this “secret” with many creators — I don’t feel inspired until I’ve already started creating… as short as 5 minutes, upwards of 45 minutes.

 Or I’m not in the mood for thinking about this project.
-Or whatever.

-I practice working in suboptimal conditions… because that is almost always the case.
+As a result, I’ve had lots of practice working in suboptimal conditions… because that is almost always the case.

 The great composer Tchaikovsky said: